WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 ## Data

-The data used in this project is a [Cell Painting assay](https://www.moleculardevices.com/applications/cell-imaging/cell-painting#gref) on [cardiac fibroblasts](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5588900/#:~:text=Definition%20by%20function,%2C%20and%20glycoproteins5%2C6.) from 3 patients that suffered from cardiac arrest.
+The data used in this project is a modified [Cell Painting assay](https://www.moleculardevices.com/applications/cell-imaging/cell-painting#gref) on [cardiac fibroblasts](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5588900/#:~:text=Definition%20by%20function,%2C%20and%20glycoproteins5%2C6.) from 3 patients that suffered from cardiac arrest.

-In this Cell Painting, there are five channels:
+In this modified Cell Painting, there are five channels:

 - `d0` (Nuclei)
 - `d1` (Endoplasmic Reticulum)